Skip to main content

 Create a GitHub App

-ARC authenticates to GitHub using a GitHub App.
+ARC authenticates to GitHub using a GitHub App, which provides the credentials the controller uses to register runners and receive job events.
 Follow these steps to create one:

 • GitHub App name: Choose a name, for example, arc-controller.